Who are certified genetic counselors?

 The best place to begin is the Examination Bulletin, which enables candidates to determine eligibility for the ABGC certification examination.
 An online practice exam is also available from ABGC to help candidates prepare for the exam.
 As an accredited examination program, ABGC is not allowed to develop, review or administer a board preparation course.
 The practice exam instead provides a similar test-taking experience for candidates, and is followed with a performance report to help the candidate identify strengths and areas that require further preparation.
 It is intended to help candidates understand the exam format and type of content they can expect to see while providing an idea of how questions are written and presented within the testing software.
-In addition, ABGC President, Adam Buchanan, MS, MPH, CGC, shares insights on the certification exam in this podcast.
+In addition, past ABGC President, Adam Buchanan, MS, MPH, CGC, shares insights on the certification exam in this podcast.

 Does the certification exam address cultural and ethnic disparities?